Emergency Preparedness

 Active Shooter

-Top priority is a student’s own safety.
-Students should take action to secure one’s own safety before considering assisting others.
-Any decision to assist others is the student’s alone, and is never required.
-Students should not obstruct others as they seek safety.
+Top priority is safety.
+A person should take action to secure one’s own safety before considering assisting others.
+Any decision to assist others is the individual’s alone, and is never required.
+A person should not obstruct others as they seek safety.
+See DPSS Active Attacker for more information.

 Medical Emergencies